- Family and Parenting

 Taking a back seat to other people's views is not a strong suit of Archie Bunker, the father on "All in the Family."
-Archie believes that as a parent he should impose his belief's on his daughter and her husband.
-He demands that the parents of his grandchild follow his beliefs and customs.
-His words can be harsh and condescending.
-He intends for his demands to be met.
+Archie believes that as a parent he should impose his belief's on his daughter and her husband even though they are both adults.
+He wants his daughter to go against her husband's beliefs.

 His goal is not to be mean but he believes that his choices are the best choices for his family inspite of what they think.

 Does the grandfather have the right to make these demands?